zuplo/docs/docs/articles/custom-domains.md

 have a preference, please let us know, but we recommend (and default to) Google Trust Services as it has slightly better compatibility with clients.

-Certificates are issued for 90 days and are automatically renewed aproximately 30 days before they expire.
+Certificates are issued for 90 days and are automatically renewed approximately 30 days before they expire.
 No action is required on your part.

 :::warning{title="Certificate Pinning"}

-Certificate pinning is not recommended for Zuplo APIs as the certificates are issued for short periods of time and renewed automatically.
-If you or your end clients require certificate pinning, it is recommended you use a custom, long-lived SSL certificate.
+Certificate pinning isn't recommended for Zuplo APIs as the certificates are issued for short periods of time and renewed automatically.
+If you or your end clients require certificate pinning, it's recommended you use a custom, long-lived SSL certificate.
 (Although this is
 [not recommended](https://scotthelme.co.uk/why-we-need-to-do-more-to-reduce-certificate-lifetimes/)
 for most use cases.)